mathjax/MathJax-docs/api/elementjax.rst

 ..
 Method:: Text(text[,callback])

     Sets the input text for this element to the given text and reprocesses the mathematics.
-(I.e., updates the equation to the new one given by `text`).
+(I.e., update the equation to the new one given by `text`).
 When the processing is complete, the `callback`, if any, is called.

     :Parameters:
-        - **text** --- the new mathematics source string for the element
+        - **text** --- the new mathematic source string for the element
 	- **callback** --- the callback specification
     :Returns: the callback object

 ..
-Method:: Rerender([callback])
-    :noindex:

-    Removes the output and produces it again (for example, if CSS has changed that would alter the spacing of the mathematics).
-Note that the internal representation isn't regenerated; only the output is.
-The `callback`, if any, is called when the process completes.

-    :Parameters:
-	- **callback** --- the callback specification
-    :Returns: the callback object

-..
 Method:: Reprocess([callback])
     :noindex:

-    Removes the output and then retranslates the input into the internal form and reredners the output again.
+    Remove the output and produce it again.
+This may be necessary if there are changes to the CSS styles that would affect the layout of the mathematics, for example.
 The `callback`, if any, is called when the process completes.

     :Parameters:
 	- **callback** --- the callback specification